kgrid/python-sdk/README.md

 This class adds core functionalities to the knowledge object (KO), such as `get_version` and `get_metadata`.

 ### `kgrid_sdk.Ko_Execution`
 The `Ko_Execution` class extends `Ko` to include a universal `execute` method for knowledge objects.
-The constructor of this class accepts an array of knowledge functions, and the `execute` method can optionally take the name of the function to execute.
+The constructor of this class accepts an array of knowledge representations (functions), and the `execute` method can optionally take the name of the function to execute.
 If no function name is provided, the `execute` method defaults to executing the first function.
-This is particularly useful for KOs with only one knowledge function.
+This is particularly useful for KOs with only one knowledge representation.
+The knowledge representations could be added as static methods of the knowledge object class or could be defined as individual functions.
 ```python
 from kgrid_sdk import Ko_Execution